Antihistamine: H2-antihistamines

 H2-antihistamines, like H1-antihistamines, exist as inverse agonists and neutral antagonists.
 They act on H2 histamine receptors found mainly in the parietal cells of the gastric mucosa, which are part of the endogenous signaling pathway for gastric acid secretion.
 Normally, histamine acts on H2 to stimulate acid secretion; drugs that inhibit H2 signaling thus reduce the secretion of gastric acid.

-H2-antihistamines are among first-line therapy to treat gastrointestinal conditions including peptic ulcers and gastroesophageal reflux disease.
+H2-antihistamines are among the first-line therapy to treat gastrointestinal conditions, including peptic ulcers and gastroesophageal reflux disease.
 Some formulations are available over the counter.
 Most side effects are due to cross-reactivity with unintended receptors.
 Cimetidine, for example, is notorious for antagonizing androgenic testosterone and DHT receptors at high doses.